-To actually claim the credit, a taxpayer must claim the granted credit amount on its income tax return.
-Any credit amount that exceeds the taxpayer's tax liability for the taxable year may be carried forward for five taxable years.
+To actually claim the tax credit, a taxpayer must claim the granted amount of tax credits on its income tax return.
+Any tax credit amount that exceeds the taxpayer's tax liability for the taxable year may be carried forward for five taxable years.

-Example 3: Applying for the Port Volume Increase Tax Credit Company K is a company that is engaged in the distribution of manufactured goods and has increased its port cargo volume over its base year cargo volume by 100 TEUs.
-Accordingly, Company K wants to apply for a Port Volume Increase Tax Credit equal to \$5,000 for 2012.
+Example 3: Applying for Port Volume Increase Tax Credits

+Company K is a manufacturing-related entity that has increased its port cargo volume over its base year cargo volume by 100 TEUs.
+Accordingly, Company K wants to apply for Port Volume Increase Tax Credits equal to \$5,000 for 2013.

-To receive this credit, Company K must apply to the Virginia Port Authority on or before March 1, 2013.
-If, on March 15, 2013, the cumulative amount of tax credits requested by qualifying taxpayers for the 2012 calendar year is \$6.4 million, then all taxpayers will be allocated a credit equal to 50 percent of the requested amount.
-In this case, Company K would be allocated a credit equal to \$2,500.
+To receive this tax credit, Company K must apply to the Virginia Port Authority on or before March 1, 2014.
+If, on March 15, 2014, the cumulative amount of tax credits requested by qualifying taxpayers for the 2013 calendar year is \$6.4 million, then all taxpayers will be allocated tax credits equal to 50 percent of the requested amount.
+In this case, Company K would be allocated tax credits equal to \$2,500.

-Company K can then claim the amount of credit issued on its 2012 income tax return.
-If Company K files its income tax return for the 2012 taxable year before it receives notification from the Virginia Port Authority, it can claim the Port Volume Increase Tax Credit by filing an amended return for the 2012 taxable year.
+Company K can then claim the amount of tax credits issued on its 2013 income tax return.
+If Company K files its income tax return for the 2013 taxable year before it receives notification from the Virginia Port Authority, it can claim Port Volume Increase Tax Credits by filing an amended return for the 2013 taxable year.